Mohiuddin Hajni

 Ghulam Mohiuddin Hajni (21 June 1917 – 21 January 1993) was a Kashmiri writer, critic, political activist and teacher.
 He wrote in regional and foreign languages such as Urdu, Persian, Arabic and primarily in Kashmiri language.
 In 1970, he became the recipient of Sahitya Akademi Award for his research publication titled Maqalati Hajini.

 He translated One Thousand and One Nights (often known as Alif Laila), into Kashmiri language, and sometimes used to wrote radio dramas and poetry.
 During his career, he criticised the political doctrine of Sheikh Abdullah, 3rd chief ministers and 2nd prime minister of Jammu and Kashmir.

 Education and background

-He was born on 21 June 1917 at Hajin village of Bandipora district in Jammu and Kashmir princely state.
-He attended Sopore School and then obtained Bachelor’s degree from S.P College, Srinagar.
+He was born on 21 June 1917 at Hajin village of Bandipora district in the princely state of Jammu and Kashmir, within British India.
+He attended Sopore School and then obtained Bachelor’s degree from Sri Pratap College in Srinagar.
 He later went to Uttar Pradesh where he obtained master’s degree in Arabic from Aligarh Muslim University.
 After completing master's, he obtained Bachelor of Laws degree and diploma in Journalism.
 He also taught at S.P College until he retired from the service.